 Don't worry about peeling either.
 Just give them a really good wash before cooking.
 This is of the reasons this dish is so simple.
 And the skins are almost as good as the insides.

-Select your herbs based off your main dish.
+Select your herbs based on your main dish.
 I typically just use some fresh parsley.
-It’s what I always have on hand and goes well with just about everything.
+It's what I always have on hand and goes well with just about everything.

 If you are pairing them with a steak consider using rosemary and thyme.
 Fish, maybe some dill and parsley or chives.

-The fun things about these potatoes is you can get really creative and use the same things that you are using in your main dish to tie the two together.
+The fun thing about these potatoes is you can get really creative and use the same things that you are using in your main dish to tie the two together.